bchoi13/CyberProjects/OpenVAS Vulnerabilty Management/README.md

    ![image](https://github.com/user-attachments/assets/56bd9041-e6dc-422d-826f-8a918be63781)

 3. Allocate memory, processors, and disk space.
 For this project I am going with 4GB memory and 2 processors.
 If you have more to spare you can allocate more for a more smooth experience.
 I will also give myself 80GB of storage, Personally I have tried 50GB before and could not stop getting crashes.
+4. Go to network settings and add a 2nd adapter attached to host-only adapter.
+This will give us an IP address we can use for vulnerability scanning later.
-4. Start the new VM and follow the installation steps.
+5. Start the new VM and follow the installation steps.
 When activating Windows, make sure to select that you do not have a product key.
 Download WIndows 10 Pro edition and select custom install.
 The installation will take some time.
 Continue when everything is loaded.
-5. Install for business use and sign in using domain.
+6. Install for business use and sign in using domain.
 Set up a simple password, "password", and continue.
 Turn off privacy settings (optional) and skip all other prompts.
-6. (Optional) Make a more seamless user experience for this VM.
+7. (Optional) Make a more seamless user experience for this VM.
 Insert Guest Additions CD Image.
 FInd and execute the file below.

 ![image](https://github.com/user-attachments/assets/0df3cc70-bf86-4bb7-abee-717ba4234656)
 ![image](https://github.com/user-attachments/assets/093301b0-99de-48fd-946e-b2acfd090cb2)